gotthardp/lorawan-server/doc/Backends.md

 The `#{name1 := A, name2 := B, name3 := C}` matches a JSON structure
 `{"name1":A, "name2":B, "name3":C}`.
 The order is not significant, but all fields are mandatory.

+The binary is then built using similar approach as the pattern matching explained above.
+For example, `<<A, B, C>>` builds a binary of three 1-byte integers.

 To build a variable sized array you can do: